therealnicoroshi/modlist/README.md

 ### *As of Version 1.8.8 F11 will pull up the KeyMapping image seen here.
 It can be modified in game by clicking on a key and changing it's values.
 Tab to exit*

+### ❗ NOTE: This is only an image and DOES NOT change keymapping itself ❗ It is only a quick reference that will need to be updated if you change any key MApping.

 Caps Lock + Enter = ENB Menu

 Caps Lock + F12 = Toggle ENB Effect